15 Style Mistakes That Make You Look Older

 Keep people guessing about your real age for years to come with these fashion tips and style swaps that turn back the clock.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 You’re wearing the wrong bra

 Believe it or not, the bra you wear can instantly make you look taller, thinner, and younger—or not, says Karen Phillips, account development team lead at online retailer Jane.com.
 Wearing the wrong bra isn’t just uncomfortable (as basically anyone who’s ever sat through a workday with her bra straps digging into her shoulder can attest)—it can also affect the way your clothes fit and inadvertently cause you to slouch, both of which instantly age you more than ten years.
 Look for a seamless style with molded cups that will hug your curves and lie flat under clothes.
-Make sure you know these 10 secrets to looking younger.
+Try these everyday habits that will make you look younger.

 You’re a fan of chunky jewelry

 While big, chunky pieces can give off a bohemian look, they also become outdated quickly.
 For a younger vibe, Phillips recommends reaching for simple cuff bracelets, thin hoop earrings, a tennis bracelet, or thin chain necklaces.
 If you need someplace to start, try some of these 11 accessorizing tips from fashion stylists.